A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Tangles, octahedral decompositions, and coordinates for representations

 This definition does not depend on the choice of representative meridian: if \(x_i' = y^{-1} x_i y\) is any other representative of the conjugacy class we assign it the line \(L_i \rho(y)\), since

-This choice is called a \defemph{decoration} of component \(i\), and a decoration of \(\rho\) is a decoration of each of the components of \(L\).
+This choice is called a \defemph{decoration} of component \(i\), and a decoration of \(\rho\) is a decoration of each of the components of \(T\).
 A decoration of \(\rho\) induces an equivalent decoration of any conjugate \(g^{-1} \rho g\) in a similar way.
-We frequently write \(L_i = [v_i] = \operatorname{Span}(v_i)\) to indicate \(v_i\) is an eigenvector spanning \(L_i\), understanding that \(v_i\) is only defined up to rescaling and conjugation as above.

-Generically a knot \(K\) has two decorations, as a diagonalizable matrix has two eigenspaces.
+Generically a representation \(\rho\) of knot exterior has two decorations, as a diagonalizable matrix has two eigenspaces.
 When \(\tr \rho(x) = \pm 2\) but \(\rho \ne \pm 1\) is nontrivial (i.e. when \(\rho\) is boundary-parabolic) there is only one decoration, and when \(\rho(x) = \pm 1\) is trivial there are infinitely many.
 As such \(\repvar{K}\) is a branched \(2\)-sheeted covering space of the usual \(\slg\) representation variety of \(K\), ramified over parabolic and trivial representations.
 Similar statements apply to links and tangles.